rlnkv/John-Cena-Detector/README.md

 PS: It's just a fun project I made while learning basics of Machine Learning.
 Half of it was vibe coded, but I truly understand what line do what.
+So it:
+- Trains a ResNet18 model to distinguish John Cena images.
+- Includes an interactive Gradio app to upload an image and check if Cena is present.
+- Built and trained in Kaggle.